ElForko/FF4_No_Leveling/readme.txt

 Jump now only does 1.5x damage from the back row, instead of 2x

 Most game dialogue has been untouched.
-The exception to this are the NPCs in Inns, who will give mod-specific hints
+The exception to this are the NPCs in Inns, who will give mod-specific hints, and the NPCs in the training room

 Most potions are self-cast only now (since you have to drink them).
 Many potions have been removed too; elixers and other things that allow you to overpower a boss by spending money/resources are gone

 The cost of fleeing from battles is now always half of what you'd get from that battle, and costs of Exit and Smoke are way up, so casting them is not an easy work-around

-New claws so that Edge can continue filling Yang's roll as an elemental/racial weakness exploiting fighter (like FFVs Mystic Knight) through end-game (this is something he does well in vanilla btw up until the lunar core- pair a katana with a claw and he's a fucking beast!)
+New claws so that Edge can continue filling Yang's roll as an elemental/racial weakness exploiting fighter through end-game (this is something he does well in vanilla btw up until the lunar core... everyone says how Edge is useless, but pair a katana with a claw and he's a fucking beast against a lot of enemies!)

 Summons are now based on Will instead of Wisdom.
 When equipping Rydia, you'll usually be choosing from equipment that either boosts wisdom & will, or equipment that provides a more substantial wisdom boost (making her black magic more powerful at the expense of her summons).